Easy's Waltz

-Easy's Waltz is a 2025 indie American drama film written and directed by Nic Pizzolatto and marks his feature writing-directing debut.
+Easy's Waltz is a 2025 American drama film written and directed by Nic Pizzolatto in his feature film directorial debut.
 The film stars Vince Vaughn and Al Pacino.

-The film premiered at the 2025 Toronto International Film Festival as a Special Presentation, on September 11, 2025 and is currently looking for distribution.
+The film premiered at the Toronto International Film Festival as a Special Presentation, on September 11, 2025 and is currently looking for distribution.

 Premise

-A down-on-his-luck Las Vegas crooner is offered a shot at the big time.
+A Las Vegas crooner is offered a shot at the big time.